Updated on 9/27/2023. A full photo gallery is also available to complement this Ricker Basin article.

 An Autumn Hike to Ricker Basin

 Hiking Ricker Basin (or Ricker Mills) in late September 2014 was quite an experience.
 Certainly not a ghostly or ominous one.
 The air was crisp and clean on an unusually warm autumn day.
-There were only 2 or 3 other hikers around so it did feel a bit odd to be so alone there, as I was enjoying a solo hike.
-The long incline of the Hedgehog Hill Trail was a bit of a challenge due to the incline.
-The terrain itself was excellent but the long walk upwards wasn't nearly as easy as when I was 25 years old.
-I wish I would have had the time and energy to explore the entire area but a five mile hike was enough for me by day's end.
+There were only 2 or 3 other hikers around, so it did feel odd to be so alone there, as I was enjoying a solo hike.
+The long incline of the Hedgehog Hill Trail was a bit of a challenge because of the incline.
+The terrain itself was excellent, but the long walk upwards wasn't nearly as easy as when I was 25 years old.
+I wish I had had the time and energy to explore the entire area, but a five-mile hike was enough for me by day's end.

 Also, here are a few great hiking videos courtesy of Old Wooden Trunk Adventures.